ESIPFed/science-on-schema.org/guides/Dataset.md

 * [isAccessibleForFree](https://schema.org/isAccessibleForFree) - Boolean (true|false) specifying if the dataset is accessible for free.
 * [keywords](https://schema.org/keywords) - Keywords summarizing the dataset.
 * [identifier](https://schema.org/identifier) - An identifier for the dataset, such as a DOI. (text,URL, or PropertyValue).
-* [variableMeasured](https://schema.org/variableMeasured) - What does the dataset measure? (e.g. temperature, pressure)
+* [variableMeasured](https://schema.org/variableMeasured) - What does the dataset measure? (e.g., temperature, pressure)

 ![Basic Fields](/assets/diagrams/dataset/dataset_basic-fields.png "Dataset - Basic Fields")